neo4j-partners/neo4j-sec-edgar/README.md

 ## Download
 You can now run the scripts for each form.

+## AWS - Upload to S3
+To do

+## Microsoft Azure - Upload to Blob Storage
+To do

-## Copy Data to Google Cloud Storage Bucket
+## Google Cloud - Upload to Cloud Storage Bucket
 Now that you have Form-13 and Form 10-K you can push them to Google cloud storage.

 To do so, set the environment variables: